Corporate Sector & Children’s Rights Benchmark Series

 10 – The company reports on how they address children’s rights for this issue.***

-How can business use it?
+How can business use the data?

 **** A comprehensive framework for understanding and addressing the impact of business on the rights and well-being of children developed by UN Global Compact, UNICEF and Save the Children.